Skip to content

 Fe supports labeled parameters for improved call-site clarity.
 A label is the name used when calling the function, while the parameter name is used inside the function body:

-fn transfer(from sender: u256, to recipient: u256, amount: u256) {
+fn transfer(sender: u256, recipient: u256, amount: u256) {

 // Inside the function, use: sender, recipient, amount